Building or Rebuilding in a Flood Hazard Area

 What Counts Toward the 50% Rule

 All costs directly related to the structure must be included in your estimate.
-These include:
+These include but are not limited to:

 Structural and Construction Costs